lang-codes/codes-react-demos/README.md

 pnpm dev
 ```

-Fourth, Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+04. Fourth, Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Fifth, You can start editing the page by modifying `app/page.tsx`.
+05. Fifth, You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-Sixth, This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+06. Sixth, This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+07. Seventh,

-Eighth, [http://localhost:3000/api/hello](http://localhost:3000/api/hello) is an endpoint that uses [Route Handlers](https://beta.nextjs.org/docs/routing/route-handlers).
+08. Eighth, [http://localhost:3000/api/hello](http://localhost:3000/api/hello) is an endpoint that uses [Route Handlers](https://beta.nextjs.org/docs/routing/route-handlers).
 This endpoint can be edited in `app/api/hello/route.ts`.